Make Me Laugh: 1979-80 Syndicated version

 The show was written by comedian Marty Cohen, Biff Manard, Howard Itzkowitz, and Michael Smollins, the first three of whom also appeared as comedians.

 The theme music for the 1970s version was entitled Laugh, and was performed by Artie Butler and the Big Boffers.

 Reruns of this version later aired on the USA Network from October 2, 1984 to September 26, 1986.

-Comedy Central version
+1997-98 Comedy Central version

-Like its syndicated predecessor, the Comedy Central version of Make Me Laugh also featured several fledgling comics who went on to successful careers, including Patton Oswalt, Frank Nicotero and Heath Hyche.
+Like its syndicated predecessor, the Comedy Central version of Make Me Laugh also featured several fledgling comics who went on to successful careers, including Patton Oswalt, Frank Nicotero, Gabriel Iglesias and Heath Hyche.

 The game remained the same, but with new additions.
 There were two formats to this version:

 Ober's version

 Round One

 Three contestants competed, one at a time; rules were the same as the original version.

 Round Two (The Toughest Room in America)

 Two audience members were chosen for this round, one at a time, each with one of the comedians performing for 60 seconds and trying to elicit a laugh.
 Contestants made two separate predictions for the outcomes and wagered a portion of their scores; a correct prediction added the amount of the contestant's wager to his/her score, while an incorrect prediction deducted it.
 The contestant with the highest score at the end of this round won the game and kept his/her winnings, while the other two received joke consolation prizes.